 The control endpoint has three status bits for identifying the token type received (SETUP, IN, or OUT), but the endpoint must be placed in the correct mode to function as such.
-Non-Control endpoint should not be placed into modes that accept SETUPs.
+Non-control endpoints should not be placed into modes that accept SETUPs.

-Table 20-2.
-Decode table for Table 20-3: "Details of Modes for Differing Traffic Conditions"
+Table 22-2.
+Decode table for Table 22-3: "Details of Modes for Differing Traffic Conditions"